Last updated: February 6, 2023

 We do not sell or rent any of the Personally Identifiable Information we collect about you to third parties, unless such Personally Identifiable Information has been aggregated, anonymized, or de-identified so that it no longer identifies a person or otherwise falls within the definition of Personally Identifiable Information.
 Such data may include a de-identified record of the student financial aid awards uploaded by you (or a Partner (as defined in the Terms of Service)) to DecidED (as defined in the Terms of Service).

-We do not disclose any nonpublic Personally Identifiable Information about you to third parties, except as expressly set forth herein or as permitted or required by law or regulation and to affiliates and service providers, including vendors providing hosting, purchasing, payment processing, software services, event management, database management, and development services related to the operation of the Services, or email marketing services related to events we are hosting, our publications, or other communications we may send to you.
+We do not disclose any nonpublic Personally Identifiable Information about you to third parties, except as expressly set forth herein or as permitted or required by law or regulation and to affiliates and service providers, including vendors providing hosting, purchasing, payment processing, software services, event management, marketing, database management, and development services related to the operation of the Services, or email marketing services related to events we are hosting, our publications, or other communications we may send to you.
 We may also disclose your information to other parties as may be required by law or regulation, pursuant to legal process, or in response to regulatory inquiries.

 We may share each of the categories of Personally Identifiable Information collected in connection with the Services that are set forth above in Section 3 with affiliates and service providers.
 In addition, if you use DecidED (as defined in the Terms of Service), we may share your Personally Identifiable Information with our Partners (as defined in the Terms of Service) as set forth in the Terms of Service.